LABORA-INF-UFG/eXP-RAN/README.md

 ### Creating the eXP-RAN user

-In order for eXP-RAN to save the results of the tests from the VMs to your host, you need to create a user on your host for eXP-RAN.
+In order for eXP-RAN to save the results of the emulation tests from the VMs to your host, you need to create a user on your host for eXP-RAN.

 This is necessary because eXP-RAN copy the results from the VMs to your host via [SCP](https://help.ubuntu.com/community/SSH/TransferFiles), and instead of asking for the user's password to transfer the files, a more secure approach is to a create a user without root permissions only to copy the results files.